Posted on 11/20/2018 by Dr. VanBrunt

 If you don't have enough diet-derived Vitamin D in your body, then your body can't absorb calcium.
 No matter how much calcium rich food you eat, it won't be absorbed.
 Your body will begin breaking down and chemically cannibalizing your bones to get the calcium it needs.
 Your teeth will also rot and decay from this process.

-What To Eat You can acquire Vitamin D via safe, moderate and direct sunlight interaction through the skin.
+You can acquire Vitamin D via safe, moderate and direct sunlight interaction through the skin.
 Vitamin D can also be found in fatty species of fish, eggs, dairy products like cheese and beef liver.
 You can also get Vitamin D through supplements.

 Fortify Your Teeth